Definitions

 Discrimination

-Direct discrimination is unlawful where a person is treated less favourably on the grounds of one or more of their protected characteristics.
+Direct discrimination occurs when someone is treated less favourably than another person because of a protected characteristic they have or are thought to have, or because they associate with someone who has (or is thought to have) a protected characteristic.
 For example, recruiting a male applicant to a position rather than a more appropriately qualified woman because of irrational, prejudicial or stereotypical views, or not accepting a disabled person on to a course because it is assumed they would not be able to meet the required course standards due to their being disabled, would constitute direct discrimination.
 Intentions and motives are irrelevant in cases of direct discrimination, because it is the act that is unlawful, not the intention behind it.

 Institutions may be able to justify an indirectly discriminatory policy or practice.
 In relation to disability, the law requires a duty to carry out reasonably adjustments, rather than a duty not to indirectly discriminate.